Lenovo Yoga C940 14IIL: Review

 The Core i7-1065G7 processor included in the Lenovo Yoga C940 14IIL is also found in the Dell XPS 13 2-in-1 and HP Spectre x360 13 evaluated by PCMag, so all three should provide equal performance in the typical office tasks for which they are intended.
 The quad-core CPU can execute up to eight software instruction threads simultaneously, and its clock speeds range from 1.3 GHz at the base to 3.9 GHz at the turbo.

 It also supports Hyper-Threading.
 The Lenovo ThinkPad X1 Yoga, a business 2-in-1 with features important to enterprise IT departments like remote administration and more challenging build, was another competitor I used to compare the C940’s benchmark performance to that of the HP mentioned above and Dell.
-And last but not least, I included the Microsoft Surface Pro 7, a Windows tablet with a removable keyboard that retails for a similar amount.
+Last but not least, I included the Microsoft Surface Pro 7, a Windows tablet with a removable keyboard that retails for a similar amount.

 Graphics